 The government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 13.7% of its workforce, this neighborhood has a greater concentration of government workers than 96.1% of U.S. neighborhoods.

-In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 5.7% of family-friendly neighborhoods in the state of Kansas.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Kansas.
+In fact, this neighborhood is more family-friendly than 95.1% of neighborhoods in the entire state of Kansas.
+Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
+Many other families also live here, making it easy to socialize and develop a strong sense of community.
+In addition, the high number of college-educated parents influences the academic success of the local schools.
+Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees and highly educated executives.

 Did you know that the neighborhood has more Croatian and Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.9% of this neighborhood's residents have Croatian ancestry and 5.2% have Scottish ancestry.